mutheejj/mutheejj/README.md

 ---

-## 🚀 About Me
+##  About Me

-✅ Certified Software Engineer (ALX Africa)
-✅ Full-stack developer focused on scalable systems
+- Software Engineer focused on building scalable and reliable digital systems
+- Full-stack developer skilled in Laravel, React, Node.js, Flutter & cloud deployment
-✅ Passionate about DevOps, Cloud, and AI automation
+- Passionate about clean architecture, automation, and high-performance apps
-✅ Obsessed with clean UI & problem-solving
+- Dedicated to crafting intuitive, user-centered interfaces with modern UI/UX practices
+- Driven by problem-solving, innovation, and creating impactful technology

 ---